Predicting convective blueshift and radial-velocity dispersion due to granulation for FGK stars: Data Availability

 \section{Data Availability}

 The data used to create the plots presented in this paper and any additional findings discovered in this study can be obtained by contacting the corresponding author and requesting access to the information.
-The full version of table \ref{tab:stellarparam} can be obtained in electronic form at the CDS.
+The full version of table \ref{tab:stellarparam} can be obtained in electronic form.